ajitsingh98/Data-Science-Interview-Questions-Answers/logistic_regression_and_classification.md

 $$

-2. Let $X $ be the count of the gum bacteria for which probability of the improvement is$0.5$.
+2. Let $X$ be the count of the gum bacteria for which probability of the improvement is $0.5$.

 $$